mm-zk/milano/README.md

 cargo run --release -- --prove
 ```

-And then finally, the 'small' (KZG) proof (will take multiple minutes):
+And then finally, the 'small' (KZG) proof (will take multiple minutes) - and this is what we need for the next step.

 ```shell
 cargo run --bin prove --release -- --evm